fyne-io/docs.fyne.io/api/v2.5/shortcuthandler.md

 }
 ```

-ShortcutHandler is a default implementation of the shortcut handler for the canvasObject
+ShortcutHandler is a default implementation of the shortcut handler for [CanvasObject].

 #### func (*ShortcutHandler) AddShortcut